“We are living the Discipleship of Equals. Our worship together and our decisions come from all of the community.” Katy

 We open the Liturgy of the Word with a prayerful reflection on God’s extravagant love, asking for healing and forgiveness of one another.

-We invite you to participate in a dialogue homily, gather around the Banquet Table to recite the Eucharistic prayer.
-The community serves one another the bread and alcohol free wine.
-Our liturgy concludes with a communal blessing.
+Following a homily “starter”, everyone is encouraged to share his/her reflections on the topic.
+Then all are invited to gather around the Banquet Table to recite the Eucharistic Prayer.
+We serve each other the consecrated bread and alcohol-free wine.
+Our liturgy then concludes with a communal blessing.

-God is love.
 Each person is the beloved of God so in our language we use words and metaphors that embrace a fuller and richer understanding of the Holy One in our midst.
-We know that God is not two guys in the sky and a bird!
-God is pure spirit, not a male being.
-Yet, in our Catholic worship and hymns, we often refer to God as exclusively male.

 Bridget Mary Meehan ARCWP